David Wiseman: Dior Lady Art project

-Partnering with longtime friend and industrial designer Spencer Nikosey of KILLSPENCER, Wiseman co-created the Fletcher Briefcase, a limited-edition briefcase made of bullhide leather and a top handle made of cast bronze and inlaid terrazzo that features petrified wood.
+Partnering with longtime friend and industrial designer Spencer Nikosey of KILLSPENCER, Wiseman co-created the Fletcher Briefcase, a limited-edition briefcase made of bull hide leather and a top handle made of cast bronze and inlaid terrazzo that features petrified wood.
 Released April 2020.

 Selected press

 Wiseman’s work has been featured in The New York Times, T Magazine, The Wall Street Journal, Architectural Digest, The Financial Times, LA Times, Town and Country, 1st Dibs, Departures magazine, Artsy, the Huffington Post, The Robb Report, among others.